spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 - An active vCenter account with all the permissions listed in [VMware Privileges](/clusters/data-center/vmware#vmwareprivileges).

-- Installed Private Cloud Gateway (PCG) for VMware.
-Refer to [Create a VMware Cloud Gateway](/clusters/data-center/vmware/#creatingavmwarecloudgateway) section.
-Installing the Private Cloud Gateway will automatically register a cloud account for VMware in Palette.
-You can register your additional VMware cloud accounts in Palette as described in the [Create VMware Cloud Account](/clusters/data-center/vmware#createvmwarecloudaccount) section.
+- Installed PCG for VMware.
+Installing the PCG will automatically register a cloud account for VMware in Palette.
+You can register your additional VMware cloud accounts in Palette as described in the [Create VMware Cloud Account](/clusters/data-center/vmware#createavmwarecloudaccount) section.

 - A subnet with egress access to the internet (direct or via proxy):